step-/yad-lib/usr/share/doc/yad-lib/index.md

       --button="Popup:sh -c \"exec '$0' yad_lib_at_exec_popup_yad --text='Is it OK?'\""
 ```

-Button `Popup` doesn't terminate yad--rather, it opens a new yad instance, the
+Button `Popup` does not terminate yad--rather, it opens a new yad instance,
-"popup" dialog, while the current (background) yad dialog keeps running.
+the "popup" dialog, while the current (background) yad dialog keeps running.
 Although one could mistake the popup for a sub-window of the background dialog,
 yad does not provide sub-windows.
 The popup is a whole new process, and your
 script needs to handle its entire life cycle.